cjies/tree-shaking-demo/README.md

 ```

 Let we track the codes now, please remove the `-p` flag in npm `build` script and rebuild the bundle in unminified mode.

-In bunlde, we can find some unused lodash methods are marked as `unused harmony` by Webpack, but UglifyJS does not drop them in minification process.
-(Please check [webpack/webpack#2867](https://github.com/webpack/webpack/issues/2867) issue for more details)

 In line 25509,
 ```